twinedd/Discord-server-seeker/README.md

-# this utility uses Scraper api -- https://www.scraperapi.com/
+# this utility uses Scraper api -- https://www.scraperapi.com/.
+Launch with version.txt in folder
 ### When you register, you will be given 5,000 free requests, and there is no rate limit for you.